-- 3.1 The service provider shall deploy only carefully selected and well trained staff.
+- 3.1 The contractor shall deploy only carefully selected and well trained staff.
 It shall replace employees who do not have the requisite expertise or who otherwise interfere with or jeopardise performance of the contract.
-In doing so, it shall pay particular attention to the client's interest in continuity. - 3.2 The service provider shall deploy only employees who have the authorisations required for rendering the services. - 3.3 The parties shall inform each other in writing of the name and function of the employees deployed for contract performance. - 3.4 The service provider shall exchange the deployed employees only with the client's written consent.
-The client will refuse consent only for important reasons. - 3.5 The service provider shall comply with the internal regulations of the client, in particular the safety provisions and house rules.
+In doing so, it shall pay particular attention to the client's interest in continuity. - 3.2 The contractor shall deploy only employees who have the authorisations required for providing the goods/services. - 3.3 The parties shall inform each other in writing of the name and function of the employees deployed for contract performance. - 3.4 The contractor shall exchange the deployed employees only with the client's written consent.

+The client will refuse consent only for compelling reasons.

+- 3.5 The contractor shall comply with the internal regulations of the client, in particular the safety provisions and house rules.
 The client shall provide the necessary information in a timely manner.
-The service provider shall impose these

-- obligations on its employees, subcontractors and sub-suppliers, as well as on the third parties it calls upon. - 3.6 The provisions set out in section 3 shall also apply to other staff deployed by the service provider for contract performance, including freelancers.
+The contractor shall impose these obligations on its employees, subcontractors and subsuppliers, as well as on the third parties it calls upon. - 3.6 The provisions set out in section 3 shall also apply to other staff deployed by the contractor for contract performance, including freelancers.